johnsonlee/sonatype-publish-plugin/README.md

 For Java and Android library projects, the publishing configurations are very similar, but the configurations of creating publication are quite different, this gradle plugin is used to simplify the engineering complexity of publishing artifacts to [Sonatype](https://oss.sonatype.org/), developers don't need to write boilerplate publishing DSL for each project to satisfy Sonatype validation rules.

+This plugin not only support publishing artifacts to [Sonatype](https://oss.sonatype.org/), but also support publishing artifacts to private Nexus repository.

 ## Prerequisite

 * [Sonatype](https://oss.sonatype.org/) Account